jspinak/brobot/docs/docs/03-core-library/tools/pattern-creation-tools.md

 - Disables DPI awareness to avoid scaling issues
 - Uses no pattern scaling for 1:1 pixel matching
 - Provides 100% similarity with recommended tools

+For more on DPI handling, see the [DPI Resolution Guide](../capture/dpi-resolution-guide.md).

 ### Alternative Configuration (For Logical Resolution Tools)
 If you're using tools that capture at logical resolution (1536x864 with 125% DPI scaling):